matafokka/vite-awesome-svg-loader/README.md

 }),
 ```

 6. Optional.
-Use provided integrations to reuse SVG symbols (i.e. create sprite sheets) or build your own.
+Use integrations to create sprite sheets.
+Or [write your own integration](#custom-integration).

 ## Integrations